-The Austrian Patent Law (Patentgesetz, or PatG, BGBI 259/1970, as amended) applies.
-Inventions can be patent protected if they are all of the following:
+According to the Austrian Patent Law (Patentgesetz, or PatG, BGBI 259/1970, as amended) inventions can obtain patent protection if they are all of the following:

 - Novel. - Not obvious from the state of the art to a person skilled in the art. - Of industrial application. - Not excluded from patent protection (for example, discoveries).